robbiedhickey/myangular/README.md

 * Root Scope - this is effectively what we have been working with to date.
 A root scope has no parent.
 * $new - used to make child scopes.
 A child scope by default shares the properties of its parent's scope. 'inheritance' describe block has a good set of tests describing the behavior we should expect from a child scope.
+* attribute shadowing - A consequence of prototypal inheritance is that attributes on the child can 'hide' attributes on the parent.
+This is referred to as attribute shadowing.
+This can be confusing when a child wants to modify a parent's member.
+The workaround for this is, on the parent, to wrap the attribute in an object.
+Then the child can set the property on the parent.
+* Separated watches - with current implementation, all watchers are stored on root scope.
+This means, any time we want to trigger a digest we have to trigger all watchers in the scope hierarchy.